dayuyang1999/KGSF_demo_system/README.md

 ## Title
 My implementation of the demonstration for the paper: KDD2020 Improving Conversational Recommender Systems via Knowledge Graph based Semantic Fusion.

-No updates for refactoring in future, as I'll try to rewrite all using the new CRSLab framework and implement other papers.
+No updates for refactoring in the future(though it's super needed :( ), as I'll try to rewrite all using the new CRSLab framework and implement other papers.

 ## Usage
 First please ensure to download the trained parameters for the recommendation module and the conversation module, as this repo only serves as a live-time user-interaction demonstration stystem.
-Please download from:
+Please download from below, and create a new a new directory called "saved_model" then place the two files under it.

 https://drive.google.com/drive/folders/1dNkeAGzprnaVfZegxeLrtp9bxEYCrUY9?usp=sharing

 To use the command line demo system, please run on linux:
 ```